 Well, if it isn’t for the right reasons, this summer you might dare to get on the board!
 Okay – it is quite possible that you hesitate.
 Surfing seems dangerous and daring and especially when you listen to some conversations you hear one or the other horror story of horrible wipe-outs and washes, bruises and head injuries.
 Yes, surfing carries one or the other risk.
 But, most importantly, these risks can be avoided and if not, at least minimized enormously.
 Unfortunately, many surfers and beginners overestimate themselves.

 But you don’t!
 Respect for Mother Nature protects you from many things.
 So don’t go out if it’s clearly above your comfort size or if you feel unfit.
 Surf spots with stony bottom only if there is enough water between you and the reef, and especially when you are ready.
-Don’t panic when washing, because if you stay calm your breath will always be enough to get back to the surface.
+Don’t panic when you get properly washed becauseif you stay calm your breath will always be enough to get back to the surface.
 Always keep an eye on your surroundings and other surfers.
 All these things are important when learning to surf.
 A good surf school or a surf camp will teach you to surf 1×1 from the beginning – for example the Da Silva surf camp in Portugal.